Monday, February 22, 2010

 B: There’s a lovely couplet here in “Et si demain la chance m’appelle / Avant tout, je veux être moi”.

-A: Now there’s a strong chorus.
+A: Strong chorus.
 The song verges on 1980s Whitney Houston, albeit without the sustained strength.
-It really needs to crank up a notch at the end, but doesn’t.
+It really needs to crank things up a notch at the end, but it doesn’t.

-V: Works though.
-The crowd loves it, and I wouldn’t have minded another Swiss victory with it.
-I love the way Ms Cotton just stands there and sings it: fits the song perfectly.
+V: The crowd love it regardless, and I wouldn’t have minded another Swiss victory with it.
+I admire the way Ms Cotton just stands there and sings this: it fits the song perfectly.

 12 Denmark

-A: The chorus is a bit cheesy musically ’n all.
-The whole thing sounds like an ABBA revival five years too early, and with a misplaced whistling solo.
-It’s altogether Swedish-sounding.
-In fact I think I like it rather a lot.
-Very catchy.
+A: The chorus is a bit cheesy musically and all.
+The whole thing sounds like an ABBA revival five years too early, only with a misplaced whistling solo.
+It’s very Swedish-sounding, and very catchy.
+I think I like it rather a lot.

-V: There’s those ever-present backing vocalists again.
-Well, ever-present until they weren’t any more.
-The way the arrangement here subtly changes the percussion renders it a bit more pedestrian, and I’m not sure it works as well.
-The way they’re laid out on stage is nice.
+V: There’s those ever-present backing vocalists again!
+(Until they weren’t anymore.)
+The way the arrangement here subtly changes the percussion renders it a bit more pedestrian, and I’m not sure it works as well as it does in studio.
+The way they’re laid out on stage is nice though.

 13 Greece